-Are you ready to push yourself into achieving the objective you set for yourself?
+Are you ready to push yourself to achieve the objective you set for yourself?
 Are you prepared to focus on obtaining the skills you need to climb that hill?
-You will soon, after setting your mind to the goal, after acknowledging the task you have ahead, and visualizing the first hill you want to conquer.
+You will soon, after setting your mind to the goal, after acknowledging the task you have ahead and visualizing the first hill you want to conquer.

-Your bike pedaling mentality must be set into orienting yourself into harder tasks, making them more comfortable for you by getting the right mindset to achieve not only the skills but the proper willpower and go-to attitude.
-You should focus yourself not on how hard it will be to bike up that hill, but to how you can do it.
+Your bike pedaling mentality must be set into orienting yourself to harder tasks, making them more comfortable for you by getting the right mindset to achieve not only the skills but the proper willpower and go-to attitude.
+You should focus not on how hard it will be to bike up that hill but on how you can do it.
 You need mental and emotional preparation.

 Your ideal cadence may not be equal to another rider, but 90rpm is said to be the medium.
 Track your cadence with a sensor and be aware that the resistance you put your muscles through is adaptable to your needs: pick high resistance for short and hard efforts and lower resistance for endurance.
 Get into your lowest gear while standing and resist the urge to keep changing gears while on the climb.

 On a short climb, the method usually chosen is to do it standing up in big gears, and the focus is on recovery, so train accordingly in small hills until you achieve the skills you need.
 When it comes to long climbs, the training must be more intense.
 The recommendation is to train at intervals and start by short cycling uphill and then move to longer and longer ones over a year.
 You should tackle long climbs at least twice a year, always pushing yourself a bit further.
 Go for a higher cadence during training and go for steady to improve your aerobic system.